jmding8/Pome76/README.md

 <details>
   <summary><b>Battery</b></summary>

-The battery is a generic 3040102 (3mm x 40mm x 102mm) that fits very well into the battery cutout.
+The battery is a generic 3040102 (3mm x 40mm x 102mm, from Aliexpress) that fits very well into the battery cutout.
 The cutout is 4mm thick, and it is important that the battery is thinner than this to avoid a Note7-style fire.
 The battery is held in place with some more Kapton tape.

 ![Battery assembly](/images/battery1.jpg)